-The 'Macuteo' obelisk (6.34 m), which stands in Piazza della Rotonda, once formed a pair with the obelisk in the Villa Celimontana.
-The two obelisks were first erected by Ramesses II (r.
+The Obelisco Macuteo (6.34 m), which stands in Piazza della Rotonda, once formed a pair with the Obelisco Matteianoin Villa Celimontana.
+The two obelisks were first erected by the pharaoh Ramesses II (r.
 1279-1213 BCE) in Heliopolis and were later brought to Rome, where they stood in the sacred enclosure of the Iseum, the Temple of Isis.
 On the pyramidion are two cartouches of Ramesses II.

 The 'Macuteo' obelisk was unearthed in 1373 near the church of San Macuto.
 Over three centuries later, in 1711, Pope Clement XI (r.
 1700-21) had the obelisk erected in nearby Piazza della Rotonda, as part of a fountain.